Particular/docs.particular.net/tutorials/nservicebus-sagas/1-saga-basics/tutorial.md

 snippet: ShippingPolicyProcessOrder

+> [!NOTE]
-NOTE: While the more architecturally-clean approach would have been to `Send()` the `ShipOrder` command in this case, rather than use `SendLocal()`, that would have required us to add a routing rule to define where the message would be sent to, just as we did in the [step-by-step tutorial on multiple endpoints](/tutorials/nservicebus-step-by-step/3-multiple-endpoints/#exercise-sending-to-another-endpoint).
+> While the more architecturally-clean approach would have been to `Send()` the `ShipOrder` command in this case, rather than use `SendLocal()`, that would have required us to add a routing rule to define where the message would be sent to, just as we did in the [step-by-step tutorial on multiple endpoints](/tutorials/nservicebus-step-by-step/3-multiple-endpoints/#exercise-sending-to-another-endpoint).
 The use of `SendLocal()` in this case was just to simplify the sample.

 In the `ProcessOrder` method we check if both messages have been received.
 In such a case the saga will send a message to deliver the order.
 For this specific `OrderId` the shipment process is now complete.
 We don't need that saga instance anymore, so it can be safely deleted by invoking the `MarkAsComplete` method.